rya-sge/access-denied/_posts/Poseidon Hash Function A Technical Overview.md

   t∈Z^+
   $$

-�*t* is a number of S-box routines in one round.
-It also specifies an input dimension: hash function supports up to �*t* input numbers.
+*t* is a number of S-box routines in one round.
+It also specifies an input dimension: hash function supports up to *t* input numbers.

 - Number of full rounds:
   $$